bildvitta/vuex-offline/README.md

   // Defaults
   defaults: {
     uuid: createUUID, // field "uuid" will have random uuid
-    createdAt: createDateTime // field "createdAt" will have parsed date now value
+    createdAt: createDateTime, // field "createdAt" will have parsed date now value
     updatedAt: createDateTime // field "updatedAt" will have parsed date now value },